easy-graph/easy-graph.github.io/docs/_sources/dev/manual-releasing.rst.txt

    <!-- Author: [Teddy Xinyuan Chen](https://github.com/tddschn) -->

-We choose to build Linux wheels on GitHub Actions because it’s reliable.
+We build Linux wheels on GitHub Actions due to its reliability.
-For other platforms, we build manually on our machines, because we’ve yet to find a way to make it work on GitHub Actions.
+For other platforms, we manually build on our local machines, as we haven't yet found a way to automate this process on GitHub Actions.

 -  `(Mostly) Manually Building and Releasing python-easygraph <#mostly-manually-building-and-releasing-python-easygraph>`__